02-Early-Morning-Game-Farm-NS

 Deer and elk can be infected with CWD for months or years before clinical signs appear.
 If deer and elk survive to reach the terminal stages of infection, they will show signs of progressive weight loss, excessive salivation and urination, increased water intake and depression.
 Other noticed changes include decreased interactions with other animals, listlessness, lowering of the head, blank facial expression, and repetitive walking in set patterns.
 The brains of animals with advanced stages of CWD may have a spongy appearance to their brain when examined through a microscope.
 This is the result of the disease agent causing holes in the brain.

-How is CWD Diagnosed?
+How is CWD spread?

 The only definitive way to diagnose CWD is by examination of a portion of the brain stem (the obex) and lymph node tissue (the retropharyngeal lymph node).
 There is currently no practical live-animal test for CWD.

-How is CWD Spread?
+How is CWD treated?

 CWD is an always fatal disease that infects and white-tailed deer, mule deer, elk, caribou and moose.